Catharius/DU-MINIMALIST-HUD/README.md

 * damagereport_txt_posy : Damage text position from the top side of the HUD
 * damagereport_txt_priority : Show damaged components (3) Below 100%, (2) Below 75%, (1) Below 50%
 * damagereport_refresh_rate : Damage report refresh rate every x seconds (useful if you have performance issues)
+### Filters
+You can use alt+1 (option1) to switch between filter modes
+* ALL : Show all elements below 75% by default (You can adjust using the damagereport_txt_priority parameter)
+* WP & AV : Show only weapons & avionics elements
+* AVIONICS  : Show only avionics components (Wings, adjustors, vertical boosters, engines, fuel tanks, etc..)
+* WEAPONS : Show only weapons

+The dynamic core unit and resurection nodes will always be visible no matter what filter you have selected since they are really important.

 ## Lua scripting